 Robynne practiced as a solicitor from 2000 – 2013, running her own legal and consulting firm for seven years.
-She specialised in legal and cultural issues for Aboriginal peoples and Torres Strait Islanders, including consumer and copyright law, wills, probate, conveyancing and commercial leases.
-Robynne worked in human rights advocacy and policy development for Aboriginal and Torres Strait Islanders, including a previous period at the Australian Human Rights Commission, and participation in a number of United Nations human rights and biodiversity forums.
+She specialised in legal and cultural issues for Aboriginal peoples and Torres Strait Islanders, including consumer and copyright law, wills, conveyancing and commercial leases.
+Robynne worked in human rights advocacy and policy development for Aboriginal and Torres Strait Islanders, including a previous period at the Australian Human Rights Commission, and participated in a number of United Nations human rights and biodiversity forums.
 She also lectured in law and Aboriginal and Torres Strait Islander issues at the University of Technology, Sydney, Macquarie University and the University of Notre Dame.
 Prior to her appointment as inaugural CEO of the Australian Indigenous Governance Institute (AIGI) in 2013, Robynne was Senior Manager of ASIC’s Indigenous Outreach Program assisting Aboriginal and Torres Strait Islander consumers to resolve issues with providers of financial services including banking, credit, insurance and superannuation, as well as raising awareness with industry about cultural and regulatory issues for Aboriginal and Torres Strait Islanders.

 In 2013 Robynne was recognised in the not for profit category of AFR/ Westpac’s 100 Women of Influence awards.